hueitan/javascript-sdk-design/README.md

 ### Script jsonp

-This is the case that your server need to response javascript code and let the client browser execute it.
+This is the case that your server need to response JavaScript code and let the client browser execute it.
 Just include the JS script link.

 ```js